Use Microsoft Teams on Windows Virtual desktop

 Using Teams in a virtualized environment is different from using Teams in a non-virtualized environment.
 For more information about the limitations of Teams in virtualized environments, check out Teams for Virtualized Desktop Infrastructure.

 Client deployment, installation, and setup

 - With per-machine installation, Teams on VDI isn't automatically updated the same way non-VDI Teams clients are.
 To update the client, you'll need to update the VM image by installing a new MSI.

 - Media optimization for Teams is only supported for the Windows Desktop client on machines running Windows 10.

 - Use of explicit HTTP proxies defined on an endpoint is not supported.

 Calls and meetings

-- The Teams desktop client in Windows Virtual Desktop environments doesn't support live events.
-For now, we recommend you join live events from the Teams web client in your remote session instead.
+- The Teams desktop client in Windows Virtual Desktop environments doesn't support creating live events, but you can join live events.
+For now, we recommend you create live events from the Teams web client in your remote session instead.

 - Calls or meetings don't currently support application sharing.
 Desktop sessions support desktop sharing.